Menu

 School Council

-Why do we have a School Council?
+Why do we need a School Council?

 The School Council is an ideal opportunity for pupils to get more involved in the way the school is run and influence decisions that are made within school.
 We respect and value the thoughts and opinions of our children and, whilst it may not always be possible or practical to do everything they suggest, the children do have some fantastic ideas.